 - The search engine may register publishers without any explicit registration action from the publishers.
-Google may determine that certain information on a web site is frequently updated and then register the publisher of the web site so that some of the frequently updated information is used to enrich search results for the web site.
+Google may determine that certain information on a website is frequently updated and then register the website’s publisher so that some of the frequently updated information is used to enrich search results for the website.

-The second patent filing describes this enriched results process in a different and more detailed manner, and a plugin that searchers might use to draw forth different enriched results.
-I haven’t seen any signs of such a plugin, but I will be searching for it to try to find out more.
+The second patent filing describes this enriched results process differently and more detailedly and a plugin that searchers might use to draw forth different enriched results.
+Unfortunately, I haven’t seen any signs of such a plugin, but I will be searching for it to find out more.

 Enriched Results Takeaways

-There is a lot of stuff that goes on behind the scenes at a search engine that bring us the results that we might see, and some of them aren’t explained well.
+There is a lot of stuff behind the scenes at a search engine that brings us the results that we might see, and some of them aren’t explained well.

-I’ve seen enriched results for a while, especially when it comes to things like Weather results and sports scores, but didn’t have a name for them, or any idea of how they might have been triggered.
+I’ve seen enriched results for a while, especially when it comes to things like Weather results and sports scores, but I didn’t have a name for them or any idea of how they might have been triggered.

 We will explore some more of that with the next post.

-It’s interesting that the patent filing tells us that some sites might be automatically considered to be a registered site by Google because they make frequently updated material available that searchers might be interested in, for use by searchers and the search engine.
+Interestingly, the patent filing tells us that some sites might be automatically considered registered sites by Google because they make frequently updated material available that searchers might be interested in for use by searchers and the search engine.

 Last Updated June 6, 2019.